Rishabh04-02/Rishabh04-02/content/post/Team_EXE_joining_the_Team.md

 **The interview**

 So, i went to the interview & also took one of my friend Mayank with me although he wasn’t willing to take the interview.
-When i went there i knew how to rock it (as I’d been rejected in an interview of a club in 1st year) & yes i rocked it with confidence & few technical skills.
+When I went there I knew how to rock it (as I’d been rejected in an interview of a club in 1st year) & yes I rocked it with confidence & few technical skills.

 Then started a series of regular meetings for deciding new projects & events (these meetings were really tiring) And after few meetings projects & events were decided.